Fur0rem/StreamGraphAnalysis/README.md

 - Organisation :

 The src/ directory contains the entire source code of the library.
-The source code is divided into 3 parts :
-  - stream_graph, which contains the base data structure and functions to read a stream graph from a file
-  - metrics, which contains the functions to compute the metrics
-  - utils, which contains utility functions used by the other parts, such as generic dynamic arrays and hash tables

 The tests/ directory contains the tests for the library, which are written using a home-made very basic testing framework.
 One test exists per source file, and each test must have the same name as the source file it tests.
 You can run them using the run_tests.sh script in the main directory.